5 Ways To Utilize Therapy Dolls For Depression In Children

 What are therapy dolls?

-Therapy dolls may be best known for their use as a therapeutic intervention for people with dementia or Alzheimer’s Disease.
-Still, doll therapy is becoming an increasingly common treatment for various mental health conditions, including depression in children.
+Therapy dolls are sometimes used as a therapeutic intervention for people with dementia or Alzheimer’s disease.
+Doll therapy is also becoming an increasingly common treatment for various mental health conditions among other populations, including depression in children.

-For the millions of children who experience depression each year, therapy dolls can help them find ways to express and regulate their emotions.
+For the millions of children who experience depression each year, therapy dolls can help them find ways to express and control their emotions in a therapeutic setting.

-Children living with depression can also learn new coping strategies and problem-solving skills using therapy dolls.
-One study of children between the ages of four and eight showed that playing with dolls can be equally beneficial for children of any gender.
+Trained therapists can use them to help kids act out and process distressing situations.
+Children living with depression can also learn new coping strategies and problem-solving skills using doll therapy.
+One study of children between the ages of four and eight suggests that playing with dolls can be equally beneficial for children of any gender in terms of building cognitive, emotional, and social skills.

 Therapy dolls aren’t just an option for children; they can also be used to treat depression in adults.
-For instance, therapy dolls may help parents experiencing mental health challenges after a miscarriage or stillbirth process the trauma of losing a child.
+For instance, therapy dolls may help parents experiencing mental health challenges after a miscarriage or stillbirth process their trauma.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-5 ways to use therapy dolls for childhood depression
+Five ways to use therapy dolls for childhood depression treatment

-Below are five ways therapy dolls can be used to treat childhood depression:
+Below are five ways that trained professionals may use therapy dolls to treat childhood depression.

 1. Expressive therapy